-If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's Internet port, and then follow Step 4 and 5 to complete the hardware connection.
+If your internet comes from an Ethernet outlet, connect the router's Internet port to it, and then follow Step 4 and Step 5 to complete the hardware connection.

-- 1. Turn off the modem, and remove the backup battery if it has one. - 2.
-Connect the modem to your router's Internet port with an Ethernet cable. - 3.
-Turn on the modem, and then wait about 2 minutes for it to restart. - 4.
+- 1. Unplug your modem, and remove the backup battery if it has one. - 2.
+Connect the power-off modem to your router's Internet port with an Ethernet cable. - 3.
+Power on the modem, and then wait about 2 minutes for it to restart. - 4.
 Connect the power adapter to the router and turn on the router.